PythonFreeCourse/lms/README.md

 python lmsdb/bootstrap.py
 ```

+Enter http://127.0.0.1:8080, and the initial credentials should appear in your terminal. :)

+After logging in, use https://127.0.0.1:8080/admin to modify entries in the database.

 ## Dev checks to run
 * Run flake8
 ```
-# on flake root directory
+# on lms root directory
 flake8 lms
 ```
 * run tests